-Upon release of the half-year results on 26 February 2013, it was announced that Richard Lee, Salmat's Chairman and a Non-executive Director, would not stand for re-election at the 2013 Annual General Meeting, the position he had held since Salmat listed in 2002.
+Upon release of the half-year results on 26 February 2013, it was announced that Richard Lee, Salmat's chairman and a non-executive director, would not stand for re-election at the 2013 annual general meeting, the position he had held since Salmat listed in 2002.

-From 1 July, Peter Mattick was appointed by the Board into the role of Chairman.
-Richard Lee will be Lead Independent Director until the completion of his term, following which John Thorn will assume this role.
+From 1st July, Peter Mattick, was appointed by the Board into the role of chairman.
+Richard Lee will be lead independent director until the completion of his term following which John Thorn will assume this role.

-Grant Harrod, the former Chief Executive Officer and Managing Director, resigned from the Company on 1 July 2013.
+Grant Harrod, the former Chief Executive Officer and Managing Director, resigned from the company on the 1st July 2013.
 In the interim, Peter Mattick will be acting Chief Executive Officer.